cos1715/JS15/readme.md

 ## Poker hand (optional)

-Create a constructor function that receives their names
+Create a constructor function that receives players names
 Shuffle a card deck and give to user a set of 5 cards
 D-diamonds (♦), C-clubs (♣), H-hearts (♥) and S-spades (♠)
-1-10 and J-jack, Q-queen, K-king, A-ace
+2-10 and J-jack, Q-queen, K-king, A-ace
 Create a separate function that checks if player has cards with same suit
 Create a separate function that checks if player has cards with a card sequence (1-5) or (10-A)